tk744/rubot/README.md

 $ ./rubot PBBWWBRGGWRWPPRBBRGPPGGWYYPYWWGRPBRYRPGWBYBRRGGWYYBYYP
 D' F' R L' U R L F R2 U2 F L R2 D2 R2 F U2 F R2 B2 D2 B U2 R2 U2 F2 R2 U2 F2 U2 L2 B2 L2 U2
 ```
-The cube is represented by a 54-character string: 6 segments (one per face) of 9 characters (one per tile).
+The cube is represented by a 54-character string: 6 substrings (one per face) of 9 characters (one per tile).
 The faces are arranged in the order U, L, F, R, B, D, and the tiles in each face are arranged in row-major order. `rubot` is flexible and does not specify a fixed set of characters to use for each color.
 The graphic below depicts the index of each tile in the string representation.

 <p align="center"><img alt="cube string encoding" src="cube-encoding.png" width="500"></p>

 ## Solving a Scramble Sequence

-`rubot` also accepts the sequence of moves used to scramble the cube.
+`rubot` also accepts a sequence of moves used to scramble the cube.
 It does not simply reverse this sequence to provide a solution.
 ```
 $ ./rubot L D2 R L\' R\' B F D L\' U\'
 U L D U2 F' B' R D2 R' U2 F2 R2 F2 B2 R2 F2 D2 F2 B2